 Brittany A. Harris is a second-year Master of Public Administration candidate at The George Washington University’s Trachtenberg School.
 She graduated from Drexel University with a Bachelor of Science in Hospitality Management in 2009.
 After working in the hotel industry for several years, she became a Teach for America Corps Member in Metro Atlanta.
 Her three years as a 7th grade English teacher solidified her conviction that family, community, and school must work together for student success.
 With her degree, Brittany aims to make a larger impact on the lives of minority and low-income students through related policy and advocacy initiatives.
 In her spare time, Brittany enjoys reading, discovering new restaurants, and listening to podcasts.

 Executive Blog Editor

-Megan Mattson is a first year MPA candidate in GW’s Trachtenberg school.
-She works as the Sub-Saharan Africa Area Studies Program Assistant at the U.S. Department of State’s Foreign Service Institute, where she helps train government officials on Sub-Saharan Africa.
-She holds a B.A. in International Affairs with a concentration in Development and a minor in Arabic from GW, where she graduated summa cum laude.
+Megan Mattson is a second-year MPA candidate in GW’s Trachtenberg school, where she focuses on Program Evaluation.
+Megan is a Pickering Graduate Fellow and will enter the Foreign Service after completing her MPA.
+She has worked in different capacities for the State Department, including as the Sub-Saharan Africa Area Studies Program Assistant at the Foreign Service Institute and as an intern for the Populations, Refugees, and Migration Bureau.
+She holds a B.A. in International Affairs with a concentration in Development and a minor in Arabic from GW.
 In her undergraduate studies, Megan studied abroad in Muscat, Oman and Amman, Jordan.
-Megan is a Pickering Graduate Fellow and she will enter the Foreign Service after completing her master’s degree.
+When she is not thinking about how the government works, Megan enjoys writing poetry, trying new food, and watching live music.